MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-manual-conversion.md

 ### Generate a Package Resource Index (PRI) file

-If you create target-based assets as described in the section above, or you modify any of the visual assets of your app after you've created the package, you'll have to generate a new PRI file.
+If you create target-based assets as described in the section above, or you modify any of the visual assets of your application after you've created the package, you'll have to generate a new PRI file.

 1. Open a **Developer Command Prompt for VS 2017**.